What are you doing to facilitate the safety of your guests and staff during the COVID-19 pandemic?

 What is a Fast Pass?

-A Fast Pass Ticket allows you to skip the regular line and enter the attraction quickly.
-Purchasing a Fast Pass Ticket covers your regular admission plus your Fast Pass upgrade.
-You do not need to purchase each separately.
-You may purchase Fast Pass tickets at the ticket booth when you arrive or on our web site.
+A Fast Pass allows you to skip the general admission queue line and greatly reduce your wait.
+Fast Passes are popular on Friday and Saturday nights, especially later in the season.
+You may purchase a Fast Pass at the ticket booth when you arrive or on our web site.
 There are a limited number of Fast Passes available each night.

 Will I be touched?

 While the inhabitants of the attraction will not purposely grab the patrons, you may encounter more subtly or indirect touch, and who knows what you will bump into in the darker areas.
 There are moving props and animatronics that you will most likely come in contact with.

 Should I bring my kids?

 While our attraction is not recommended for small children, we leave this decision to the parent or guardian.
 Keep in mind that we do not tone down the show if a child is in your group.
 We do not allow children to be forced to enter the attraction against their will.
-Children under ten must be accompanied by an adult.
-Carried infants are not allowed.
+Children under 12 must be accompanied by an adult.
+Carried infants/toddlers are not allowed for safety reasons.
 Ticket price is the same regardless of age.